 The Abu Gosh clan now has control of the culinary intake of the Jewish locals over the weekends as Abu Gosh is famous for its many Middle-Eastern restaurants.
 In fact, in 2010, it set the Guinness World Record for the largest dish of hummus ever made.
 This really upset the Lebanese.

-Aside from enjoying delicious Middle-Eastern salads etc., there is a lot to see in Abu Gosh.
+Aside from enjoying delicious Middle-Eastern salads and many other culinary delights, there is a lot to see in Abu Gosh.

 The courtyard of the church consists of magnificent gardens and the church crypt has mighty Crusader walls, with a bubbling spring flowing through it.